Mohr v. Williams: Opinion of the Court

 In an opinion authored by Calvin L. Brown, the Minnesota Supreme Court ruled in favor of the plaintiff, Mrs. Mohr.

 Justice Brown began by noting the basic principle of the law that "every person has a right to complete immunity of his person from physical interference of others, except in so far as contact may be necessary under the general doctrine of privilege; and any unauthorized touching of the person of another, except it be in the spirit of pleasantry, constitutes an assault and battery."
 Unlike the crime of assault and battery which requires proof of a bad intent, for the tort of assault and battery, a touching is unlawful if it is unauthorized regardless of the defendant's intent.
 Whether Dr. Williams' actions were authorized by Mrs. Mohr was a question of fact to be determined by the jury.
 The court held that the fact that Mrs. Mohr's family physician attended the operation and agreed with Dr. Williams' decision to operate on the left ear was irrelevant.

 The court therefore affirmed the orders of the lower court.

+The ruling suggested that just because a patient has agreed to receive one treatment from a physician, that consent does not imply that the patient has agreed to receive whatever other treatment the physician thinks is best.
+Particularly in the case of surgery, express consent for that surgery is required.
+The ruling is written with the premise that patients must be informed of the “dangers and risks” and agree to accept them before a physician provides treatment.

+In writing its ruling, the court cited a torts treatise which said, "The patient must be the final arbiter as to whether he shall take his chances with the operation, or take his chances living without it."
+It also made a comparison between consent in the doctor patient relationship and in business contracts, suggesting that consents are like contracts in the sense of requiring informed discussion between the parties.